Video Shows Facility Staff Restraining Black Teen Who Died

 (CBS DETROIT) – At least seven men are shown in surveillance footage holding down a Black teenager for about 8 minutes after being restrained for throwing a sandwich at Lakeside Academy in Kalamazoo.

-16-year-old Cornelius Fredericks went into cardiac arrest April 29 and died May 1.
+16-year-old Cornelius Fredericks went into cardiac arrest on April 29 and died May 1.

 In the footage, which was released to reporters Tuesday by Detroit-area attorney Geoffrey Fieger, 16-year-old Cornelius Fredericks was seen pushed to the floor in April before staff members at the youth facility begin to hold him down.